Ast3roidPotato/p3padPKM/2022-2023 Sophomore/MA276 Intro To Proofs/Textbook Notes/Ch3.md

 # Chapter 3

 It's generally easier to prove a positive statement than a negative one, so it's usually easier to express a proof in the form of $\neg P$ before proving it.

+A way of solving a proof, is instead to use something you know shold be false in the givens and try to find a contradiction.